Half-Life 2 (2004)

-Fifteen years after the first Half Life, the crowbar-wielding theoretical physicist returns to join the resistance against the tyrannical Combine rulers.
+Fifteen years after the first Half Life, crowbar-wielding theoretical physicist Gordon Freeman returned to join the resistance against the tyrannical Combine rulers.
 Winning 39 game of the year gongs and numerous game of the decade accolades, this is a must-play for any FPS fan.
+Just as well it has plenty of replay value, really; with the wait for Half-Life 3 dragging into its tenth year.

 Unreal Tournament (1999)